- Propulsion:Gas 3.6L V6

 The Wrangler features dual front and side airbags to supplement a sturdy body-on-frame construction and crumple zones that absorb energy from a crash.
 Electronic stability control (ESC) with electronic roll mitigation is also standard.

-New available safety features include Blind-spot Monitoring and Rear Cross Path detection, and a ParkView rear backup camera with dynamic grid lines.
+New available safety features include Blind-spot Monitoring, adaptive cruise control, forward collision warning, Rear Cross Path detection, and a ParkView rear backup camera with dynamic grid lines.

 As a two-door, removable roof SUV with unparalleled off-road chops, the Wrangler is essentially in a class of one.
 However, buyers in the market for an off-road-focused SUV can also look at the Toyota 4Runner.